 Now, Canada has its first medical clinic to earn gold-level certification from the Rick Hansen Foundation.
-The Ability Clinic, which opened in early August, is one of only 18 gold certified spaces in Canada.
+The Ability Clinic, which opened in early August, is one of 59 gold certified spaces in Canada.

 Throughout their five years of sub-specialty training, the pair worked in multiple private practice clinics and hospitals across southern Ontario.
 Recognizing that not all doctors’ offices are created equally, they noted some had set-ups that made it difficult to examine and treat patients – spaces where they couldn’t transfer a patient from a wheelchair to the examination table because there was no mechanical ceiling lift available or because the height of the bed could not be adjusted.
 They watched as patients were turned away because they couldn’t access the second-floor clinic in a non-elevator-accessible building.

 Through the lens of physiatry and the viewpoint of inclusion, Rao and Sahota set out to design a space that would be accessible to all.

 “To best serve our patient population, it was important to us to have a clinic space that was as equitable and free of physical barriers as possible,” Sahota explains.

 Enlisting the help of Cubecom Project Management, a full-service realty construction and design firm, the two physicians used their knowledge of movement, mobility and impairments to consider what might be required to make their space truly accessible.